Jeremy Petris: Crotone

 Petris moved to Crotone in Serie B on 30 January 2019 and remained on loan with Gozzano until the end of the season.

 Bisceglie (loan)

 In January 2020, Petris went on loan to Bisceglie in Serie C. He debuted against Rende on 22 January.

 Pro Vercelli (loan)

 In September 2020, he again went on loan to Pro Vercelli in Serie C. He played his first match on 4 October in a league draw with Pro Patria.

 Tsarsko Selo

 In February 2022, Petris transferred permanently to Bulgarian First League club Tsarsko Selo for free.
 He made his league debut on 20 February against Beroe.

 Levski Sofia

-Less than a year later, on 14 July, he moved to Levski Sofia on a free transfer.
+On 14 July 2022, he moved to Levski Sofia on a free transfer.
 He made his league debut on 16 July against Spartak Varna.
 He made his European debut on 21 July against PAOK in a UEFA Conference League qualifying match.

+Charleroi

+On 30 January 2024, Petris signed a contract with Charleroi in Belgium for three seasons, with an option for two more.